Michael Dov Weissmandl: The Working Group

+about 12,000 Hungarian Jews a day to Auschwitz.

 Deportation

 In October 1944, Weissmandl and his family were rounded up and put on a train headed for Auschwitz.
 Weissmandl escaped from the sealed train by opening a hole with a saw he had secreted in a loaf of bread.
 He jumped from the moving train and made his way to Bratislava.
 There he found shelter in a bunker in a storage room of a private house, along with 17 other Jews who included the Rebbe of Stropkov Menachem Mendel Halberstam.

 Rezső Kasztner visited the bunker several times, once, to the consternation of the inhabitants, in the company of SS officer Max Grüson.
 In April 1945, Kasztner visited again, this time in the company of another SS officer who took the party to Switzerland in a truck with an escort of German soldiers.
 On arriving in Switzerland, Weissmandl suffered a major heart attack.

 Post-war America

 Personal recovery

 After the war, Weissmandl arrived in the United States having lost his family and having been unable to save Slovak Jewry.
 At first, he was so distraught that he would pound the walls and cry bitterly on what had befallen his people.
 Later he remarried and had children, but he never forgot his family in Europe and suffered from depression his entire life because of the Holocaust.

 His second marriage was to Leah Teitelbaum (1924/5–9 April 2009), a daughter of Rabbi Chaim Eliyahu Teitelbaum and a native of Beregszász, Hungary.
 With his second wife, Weissmandl had five children.